vmware-tanzu/application-portfolio-auditor/README.md

 <details>
 <summary>What <b>types of applications</b> can be analyzed?</summary>
 <br/>
-Most modern application implemented leveraging modern programming languages are supported (Java, Python, .NET, NodeJS).
+Most modern applications implemented leveraging modern programming languages are supported (Java, Python, .NET, NodeJS).
 As well binaries as source code can be analyzed.
 </details>

 <!-- faq 3 -->